lenihan/tron/README.md

 ## TODO

+- Get pdb to work for osgTerrain (symbols not loading for some reason, works for other OSG elements)
 - Create a library that goes to ./include and ./build/lib
 - cpack: create .msi/.deb installer https://cmake.org/cmake/help/latest/manual/cpack.1.html#manual:cpack(1)
 - ctest - unit test